 The bottom line: If you are looking for a reliable compact pistol in 380 ACP, you can’t go wrong with the Glock 42.

 Too many of the reviews in both print and online media fail to disclose any potential influences from the manufacturers or other entities.
 While many of these influences are benign, I prefer to fully disclose all relevant information so you can make an informed buying decision.

-The pistol in this review was provided as a loaner to me by Glock.
+The pistol in this Glock 42 review was provided as a loaner to me by the manufacturer.
 The pistol was loaned as part of another project, and not specifically for a review of the gun or the company.
 Since I had the gun on hand, I decided to do a full review of it.
 At the time of this writing, this is the only review of the gun I have done.
 If I decide to keep this gun, I will have to pay for it.

 Neither Glock nor anyone else paid me to do this review.
 At the time of this writing, Glock is not a current advertiser, nor am I in any kind of discussions with them to be one.

 GunsHolstersAndGear.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.